 Caregivers of Younger Adults: A Focused Look at Those Caring for Someone Age 18 to 49 (PDF)

 Conducted by AARP and the Public Policy Institute.
 It is estimated that at least 5.6 million adults in the in the U.S.have provided to an adult family member ir friend who is 18 to 49 years of age in the past 12 months.

 Caregivers in Crisis: Why NYS Must Act (PDF)

 This 2013 report warns that New York will pay the price if it doesn't act to support the state's millions of family caregivers.
 New York state is already at the bottom of the barrel in providing needed supports for 4.1 million unpaid caregivers.
 The report says that a looming demographic shift will mean fewer people able to provide care - valued at $32 billion annually.

 Respite Support in Publicly Funded Long Term Services and Supports (PDF)

 This compilation, prepared as part of New York's Lifespan Respite grant initiative, provides an overview of respite support and how it is structured in different systems.
 For information about specific respite services that may be available to consumers in New York communities, please contact your local NY Connects program.

-Multiple Systems Navigator - NEW
+Multiple Systems Navigator

 A comprehensive disability information resource built for youth, parents, caregivers and direct-care workers - all of whom rely on supports and services from multiple child and family serving system